Villiamfj/DagensMonner2/README.md

 # DagensMonner2
- A service that serves a daily suggestion of Monster Energy Drink, the idea of such service came from my chrome plugin at https://github.com/Villiamfj/MorgenMonner.
+ A service that serves a daily suggestion of Monster Energy Drink, the idea of such service came from a chrome plugin at https://github.com/Villiamfj/MorgenMonner.
 The service is made with ASP.NET and uses MSSQL for storage, an instance of this service is currently running on https://dev-villiam.dk/monner.

 ## Requirements
 - Docker